Updated on: 8/19/2020

 While determining liability is largely the same as it is in other types of accident cases, determining a value in wrongful death cases can be complicated as it appears to be asking for the value of a human life.

 Wrongful death cases are still affected by similar factors as any accident case when it comes to value, with amount of insurance available, quality of witnesses and testimony as well as the jury itself all having roles in determining the value of a wrongful death case.

-Lost wages is another shared factor, however it is handled differently in cases of wrongful death.
+Lost wages is another shared factor, however it is handled differently in wrongful death lawsuits.
 Where a year of missed work can be reasonably simply quantified in most job types, in wrongful death cases the loss of a lifetime of work can be more complicated to put into numbers.

 Whether the deceased was well educated, highly paid, highly skilled, and even whether they had dependents can all have an impact on the recovery.